beejjorgensen/Super-Star-Trek-Info/doc/sst_spec.md

 * If the Enterprise is docked:

-  * Set current energy level to maximum.
+  * Set current Enterprise main energy level to maximum.
   * Set photon torpedo count to maximum.
   * Set shields to `0`.
   * Print a shields message: